jmongard/Git.SemVersioning.Gradle/README.md

 The versioning system is designed to follow semantic versioning as described by https://semver.org/.

-It works by recursively traversing the commit tree until it finds a release tag or commit and then calculating the new version using from there using commit messages.
+It works by recursively traversing the commit tree until it finds a version tag or release commit and then calculating the new version using from there using commit messages.

 The plugin will look for [conventional commit](https://www.conventionalcommits.org/) messages (`fix:`, `feat:`, `refactor!:`, ...) and will increase the corresponding version number.
-The major, minor or patch number will be grouped together so that the version increases by at most one compared to the previous release that is not a pre-release.
+The major, minor or patch number will be grouped together so that the version increases by at most one compared to the previous release that is not a pre-release version.

 ### Releases